-- Employ the five pillars of pivotal practice. - Demonstrate unconditional care and compassion. - Prioritise the development of positive relationships with, and between, children. - PRAISE IN PUBLIC Deliberately and persistently catch children doing the right thing and praise them in front of others. - REPRIMAND IN PRIVATE Deal with unwanted behaviour quietly and / or away from other children (See Appendix C: Scripting Expected Behaviour) - Never walk past or ignore children who are failing to meet expectations. - Always redirect children by referring to 'ready, respectful and safe'. - Be a good role model. - Follow guidance for use of Class Dojo to ensure a consistent approach for all children throughout the school (see Appendix B: Class Dojo Guidance) - Follow our playground protocols when on playground duty (see Appendix F : Additional Guidance for Staff) - Record more serious behaviour incidences on CPOMS ensuring that class teachers and departmental leaders are 'tagged' in. - Be aware of what constitutes a 'banned item' and follow procedures if it is believed that any of these items have been brought into school (see Appendix K: Banned Items and Procedures).
+- Employ the five pillars of pivotal practice. - Demonstrate unconditional care and compassion. - Prioritise the development of positive relationships with, and between, children. - PRAISE IN PUBLIC Deliberately and persistently catch children doing the right thing and praise them in front of others. - REPRIMAND IN PRIVATE Deal with unwanted behaviour quietly and / or away from other children (See Appendix C: Scripting Expected Behaviour) - Never walk past or ignore children who are failing to meet expectations.

+- Be a good role model. - Follow guidance for use of Class Dojo to ensure a consistent approach for all children throughout the school (see Appendix B: Class Dojo Guidance) - Follow our playground protocols when on playground duty (see Appendix F : Additional Guidance for Staff) - Record more serious behaviour incidences on CPOMS ensuring that class teachers and departmental leaders are 'tagged' in. - Be aware of what constitutes a 'banned item' and follow procedures if it is believed that any of these items have been brought into school (see Appendix K: Banned Items and Procedures).